Parental Alienation and Factitious Disorder by Proxy Beyond DSM-5: Interrelated Multidimensional Diagnoses

-Using Munchausen’s syndrome by proxy/factitious disorder by proxy and parental alienation as blueprints, this book advances a new diagnostic category for addressing complex pathological phenomena that integrates individual characteristics and symptoms, family and other system dynamics under one diagnosis.
+Using Munchausen’s Syndrome by Proxy / Factitious Disorder by Proxy and Parental Alienation as exmplars, this book advances a new diagnostic category for addressing complex pathological phenomena that integrates individual characteristics and symptoms, family as well as other system dynamics, under one diagnosis.

-"In his newest book, Michael Bütz has taken yet another important step in bringing the critical importance of complexity this time to the literature on parent alienation.
+"In his newest book, Michael Bütz has taken yet another important step in bringing the critical importance of complex interactions, this time to the literature on parent alienation.
 In doing so, he goes well beyond the subject into a seminal discussion on diagnosis that is lightyears ahead of current thinking."

-F. Barton Evans, PhD, Professor of Psychiatry and Behavioral Sciences (ret.)
-East Tennessee State University.
-He has also coauthored Forensic Psychological Assessment in Immigration Court and The Handbook for Forensic Rorschach Assessment.
+F. Barton Evans, PhD, Professor of Psychiatry and Behavioral Sciences (ret.), East Tennessee State University.
+He has also coauthored Forensic Psychological Assessment in Immigration Court and The Handbook of Forensic Rorschach Assessment

 "Michael Bütz has transformed the understanding of how illness can be transferred in a brilliant new paradigm that is relevant to healers in all facets of clinical work and challenges existing notions that continue to pathologize children and families.
 Providers in the psychological arena will be given a new insight into the meaning of transference in the therapeutic relationship as Bütz delineates modern ways of diagnosing and treating a serious ailment that has collective ramifications."